daniel-lalaina-movile/cryptobash/README.md

 - The godfather will write you a message with the bot url, and your token, so:
 First, copy your token, it should be something like 8394726483:AAGSnTm4FOdmXZkjdoeys8476hcplnZVzkM
-Second, click in the bot url, then click `/start`, then send a "hello" msg to the bot.
+Second, click in the bot url, then click `/start` and send a "hello" msg to the bot.
+(It shouln't answer anything, that's right)
 Third, click on the link below, and copy the `chat_id` that appears in the the page.
 (REPLACE XXXXXXXXXXXXXXXXXXXXXX your token) https://api.telegram.org/botXXXXXXXXXXXXXXXXXXXXXXXXXXXX/getUpdates

 - Include your telegram token and chat_id, in the file .credentials